dstilesr/smart-routing/README.md

 - **Dispatcher**: This acts as the central hub to receive tasks and run them on the workers.
 It is an HTTP server implemented in Go that receives tasks from a producer and dispatches them to workers based on the labels assigned to them.
 - **Worker**: This is a Python process that listens for tasks from the dispatcher on a queue.
 - **Redis**: This is used as the message broker to handle the communication between the dispatchers and workers.
 I chose this because of its simplicity and versatility, and this layer allows the dispatcher and worker to be decoupled and scaled independently.
+- **Log Collector**: This is a Go process that collects logs from the workers for later debugging purposes.

 ```mermaid
 graph TD;